makrai/notes/bostan18-text-emo-corpora.md

 * An overview on the resources and previous work is shown in Table 1
 * we recommend the surveys by Munezero+ (2014) and Santos and Maia (2018)
   * Diana Santos and Belinda Maia.
+2018
-2018.
-Language, emotion, and the emotions:
-    A computational introduction.
+    Language, emotion, and the emotions: A computational introduction.
     Language and Linguistics Compass, 12(6):e12279

 ## 2.1 differences in psychological models and annotation schemata,

-* still debated in psychology (Barrett+, 2018; Cowen and Keltner, 2018).
-We do
+* still debated in psychology (Barrett+, 2018; Cowen and Keltner, 2018)
   * discrete and finite sets of emotions (categorical models) and
   * combinations of different continuous dimensions (dimensional models)
-* Early work on emotion detection (Alm+, 2005; Strapparava and Mihalcea, 2007) focused on conceptualizing emotions by following Ekman’s model which assumes
+* Early work on emotion detection (Alm+, 2005; Strapparava and Mihalcea, 2007) focused on conceptualizing emotions by following Ekman’s model
-* Suttles and Ide (2013), Meo and Sulis 2105(2017), and Abdul-Mageed and Ungar (2017) follow the Wheel of Emotion (Plutchik, 1980; Plutchik, 2001) which
+* Suttles and Ide (2013), Meo and Sulis 2105(2017), and Abdul-Mageed and Ungar (2017) follow the Wheel of Emotion (Plutchik, 1980; Plutchik, 2001)
   * emotions as a discrete set of eight basic emotions in four opposing pairs: joy–sadness, anger–fear, trust–disgust, and anticipation–surprise, together with emotion mixtures
-* Dimensional models were more recently adopted in NLP (Preoţiuc-Pietro+, 2016;
-  Buechel and Hahn, 2017a; Buechel and Hahn, 2017b):
+* Dimensional models were more recently adopted in NLP (Preoţiuc-Pietro+, 2016; Buechel and Hahn, 2017a; Buechel and Hahn, 2017b)
-  * The circumplex model (Russell and Mehrabian, 1977) puts affective states into a vector space of valence (corresponding to sentiment/polarity), arousal (corresponding to a degree of calmness or excitement), and dominance (perceived degree of control over a given situation).
-Any emotion is a linear combination of these
+  * The circumplex model (Russell and Mehrabian, 1977) puts affective states into a vector space of valence (corresponding to sentiment/polarity), arousal (corresponding to a degree of calmness or excitement), and dominance (perceived degree of control over a given situation)
+  * Any emotion is a linear combination of these

 ## 2.2 annotation procedures (Section 2.2), different